adrienlemeur/maketube/README.md

 		--bed maketube_run/SV1/SV1_SV.bed
 ```

-## <a name="usage"></a>Complete usage
+### <a name="usage"></a>Complete usage

-## Full description
+#### Full description
 ```
 Usage: ./maketube.R [options]

 Options:
-	--reference=CHARACTER
+	--reference=file
-		reference sequence to evolve (fasta)
+		reference genome sequence to evolve (fasta file with header)

-	--transposon=CHARACTER
+	--transposon=file
-		Inserting Sequences (transposon-like sequences) initial positions in the reference sequence (bed).
+		Inserting Sequences (transposon-like sequences) initial positions in the reference sequence (bed) : CHROM_NAME\tTRANSPOSON_START\tTRANSPOSON_STOP
 		You can get these by blasting the genome sequence for the IS/transposon-like elements.

-	--nonhomoseq_pool=CHARACTER
+	--nonhomoseq_pool=file
 		a list of kmers (fasta).
 All kmers should be the same size.
 Maketube subsamples this list at random and concatenates them to build ancetral-like regions (regions that are present in the evolved genome but not in the reference sequence).

-	--duplication_region_size=CHARACTER
+Check REF/nonH37Rv_pool_sequence.fasta.gz for reference.

+	--duplication_region_size=string
 		size of the duplicated region.

-	--haplotype_count=HAPLOTYPE_COUNT
+Default : 150kbp

+	--haplotype_count=numeric
-		number of haplotype to compute (>=1)
+		number of haplotype (genome from the same population) to compute (>=1).
+Final number of haplotype is haplotype_count * pop_count * structural_variants.
+Default = 10.

-	--pop_count=POP_COUNT
+	--pop_count=numeric
-		number of haplotypes to compute (>=1)
+		number of populations to compute (>=1).

-	--structural_variants=STRUCTURAL_VARIANTS
-		number of structural variants

-	--deletion_count=DELETION_COUNT
+	--structural_variants=numeric
+		number of set of independant structural variants.
+All the populations from the same set of structural variants share the same structural variants at the same positions..
+Default = 2.

+	--deletion_count=numeric
-		number of deletion region to remove
+		number of deletion region to remove.
+Default = 3.

 	--unmuted
-		Should maketube create an unmuted sequence of the evolved genome
+		Maketube will only write the unmutated evolved genome (with structural variants but no snps and no indels) if the flag is specified.

 	-p PREFIX, --prefix=PREFIX
-		artificial genome name prefix
+		artificial genome name prefix.

-	--mutation_rate=MUTATION_RATE
-		the genome wide mutation rate
+	--mutation_rate=string
+		substitution/site/generation.
+Default to 1.23e-7.

 	--effective_pop=EFFECTIVE_POP
-		the effective population size
+		the effective population size.
+Default to 2000.

-	--TCAGI=TCAGI
+	--TCAGI=numerics
-		the rate of the different nucleotide (TCAG) + invariants (I)
+		the rate of the different nucleotides (TCAG) + invariants (I).
+Comma separated list of numerics.
+Default to "0.172,0.329,0.172,0.329,0"

-	--ABCDEF=ABCDEF
+	--ABCDEF=numerics
-		the parameters of the GTR model
+		the parameters of the GTR model (check the jackalope package for reference).
+Comma separated list of numerics.
+Default to "0.65,0.05,0.21,0.27,0.02,0.65".

-	--indel_scaling_factor=INDEL_SCALING_FACTOR
-		indel/snp scaling factor.
-Changes the number of indel.

-	--slope=SLOPE
-		Size of the slope between two structural variants
+	--indel_scaling_factor=numerics
+		indel/snp ratio.
+Default to 0.125, ie. 1 indel will be created for every 8 SNPs.
+0 to remove indels.

+	--slope=numerics
+		when writing the structural variant neighbouring positions, the number of nucleotide around each structural variants for a snps or indels to be considered "near" it.
+You may specify comma separated value.
+Default = "50,300" : maketube will write 2 entries in the bed file for structural variants neighbouring region.
+One for SNP <= 50bp around the structural variant and one for SNP <= 300bp.

 	--threads=THREADS
 		Number of threads used for fastq generation